Our subjects for each grade are:

 Electives and Extra-Curricular Activities

-What makes CGA special is our holistic approach to education.
-We offer electives and extra-curricular activities which allow the whole child to blossom – to discover her talents, develop them and find ways beyond the academic realm to contribute in the world.
+We have a holistic approach to education at CGA.
+We offer electives and extra-curricular activities to allow the whole student to blossom.
+We want each student to discover her talents and develop them.
+We offer her ways beyond the academic realm to contribute to the world.

 - cocoa club before school